mizrael/davidguida.net/src/_posts/2018-02-26-feature-gating-part-1-what-is-it.md

 Then (probably, **hopefully**) you update your tests and deploy to production.
 And right after you discover that maybe

-  * the code is not exactly doing what it&#8217;s supposed to do
+  * the code is not exactly doing what it's supposed to do
   * performances are lower than expected
   * a bug slipped through
   * whatever

 So how can you control this without updating the code and deploying again?
-Let&#8217;s see a very simple solution:
+Let's see a very simple solution:

 <div style="tab-size: 8" id="gist87452168" class="gist">
   <div class="gist-file">